 Steamed shellfish in champagne is so good your lips will beg for seconds.

 And so, later that day I tossed a few slivers of garlic (well, more than a few), a shallot and some fresh rosemary into a pan and the masterpiece you see here was created.
 So today, which happens to be New Year’s Eve and National Champagne Day, go ahead and open a bottle (or two) of champagne and don’t worry if it hangs out overnight, opened on the counter because someone didn’t know what to do with it.
 You can use it tomorrow to make this amazing “so good your lips will beg for seconds” dish.
 Hint, hint.
-You reading this, GG??
+Babe, you reading this??

 A NOTE ABOUT MUSSELS … unquestionably, mussels are one of my favorite things to eat, but it’s only been fairly recently that I’ve started cooking them at home.
 I used to be timid, but now I know they’re beyond easy to cook.
 Best steamed or boiled, they take less than 10 minutes and are easily tossed into a large pot full of herbs, garlic and a rich tomato-based sauce or broth.
 When buying from the grocery, make sure they were stored on ice and only buy ones with tightly closed shells.
 A good fishmonger will sort them for you.
 Before cooking, be sure to lightly scrub the shell before immersing them into your final dish.
 Mussels are farmed, and harvested wild, on the upper portion of the East Coast up into Canada as well as the West Coast but the large majority, like many shellfish, come from New England.
 My personal favorite are Prince Edward Island (PEI) mussels and honestly, its a rarity that I eat any other variety.
 Nutritionally speaking, mussels have a tad bit more fat than other shellfish, but it’s still slight and the amount of protein far outweigh the fat content, literally.